Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Introduction

 \section{Introduction}

-\lettrine[lines=2]{W}{ith} an ever-growing demand for wireless data connectivity, \llg{there is an urgent need to improve the communication rate and efficiency of the existing communication network\cite{you2021towards}.} As one enabler for development of future communication, optical wireless communication (OWC) has attracted significant interest from both academia and industry for its notable advantages over the RF counterpart, such as vast unlicensed bandwidth, low-cost deployment, inherent secrecy, and integrated lighting, communication and positioning \cite{Chi2015,Elgala2011Indoor}.
-Compared with coherent transmission, OWC systems with intensity-modulation direct-detection (IM/DD) is more appealing for the sake of less complexity and lower costs. \llg{In an IM/DD mode, information is carried on the modulated instantaneous optical intensity emitted from transmitters, and receivers use photo diodes (PDs) to measure the intensity of incoming light.
-For this reason, the intensity-modulated signal should be real and nonnegative.
-In addition, the peak and average intensity of input signals are usually constrained as well by taking considerations of safety and hardware limitations.
-The noise in the OWC channel consists of ambient shot noise induced by the background radiations and the thermal noise, which can be well approximated as Gaussian noise.
-In the existing literature, the IM/DD channel with Gaussian noise is also referred as the \textit{optical intensity channel} (OIC).}
+\lettrine[lines=2]{W}{ith} an ever-growing demand for wireless data connectivity, there is an urgent need for significantly higher capacity and energy efficiency of the existing communication network \cite{you2021towards}.
+As one enabler for development of future communications, optical wireless communication (OWC) utilizes optical spectrum including infrared, visible light, and ultraviolet bands.
+In recent years, the OWC has attracted significant interest from both academia and industry for its notable advantages, such as vast license-free bandwidth, resistance to radio-frequency (RF) interference, low-cost deployment, inherent secrecy, and integrated lighting, communication and positioning, and been deemed as a complementary technology to the RF counterpart to alleviate the RF spectrum crunch \cite{Chi2015,Elgala2011Indoor}.